El3ctr1cR/SupportTools-extension/README.md

 ## Features

-### AI Summarization of Tickets
+### AI Functions
-- The extension integrates with OpenAI's GPT-4o mini to provide AI-driven summarization of Autotask tickets.
+- The extension integrates with OpenAI's GPT-4o mini.
-- This feature helps to generate concise summaries of ticket details, including action points and pending tasks, directly within the Autotask system.
+- Summarize Ticket: This feature helps to generate concise summaries of ticket details, including action points and pending tasks, directly within the Autotask system.
+- Elaborate Ticket: This feature helps generate more detailed and clear descriptions of tickets.
+- Find Solution: This feature uses AI to suggest potential solutions for ticket issues based on the provided information.
 > [!WARNING]
 > You will need your own OpenAI API key to use this feature.
 You can set this key in the extension menu.